Edgio/har-tools/README.md

 Lets see what our pal ChatGPT has to say:

-> HAR files are widely used despite the spec being abandoned because, as a standardized format for recording HTTP transactions, they're very useful for developers.
+> _HAR files are widely used despite the spec being abandoned because, as a standardized format for recording HTTP transactions, they're very useful for developers.
 They enable the analysis of each element a webpage loads.
 This is a critical feature for debugging issues related to performance and application behavior.
-Since browsers and developer tools had already implemented the use of HAR for performance analysis, they continued to support it."
+Since browsers and developer tools had already implemented the use of HAR for performance analysis, they continued to support it._
 >
-> "Even though the formal specification process was not completed, the practical utility for developers in real-world troubleshooting and optimization outweighed the lack of an official standard.
+> _Even though the formal specification process was not completed, the practical utility for developers in real-world troubleshooting and optimization outweighed the lack of an official standard.
 Moreover, there hasn't been a broadly accepted alternative matching the convenience and content provided by HAR files.
-The warning against using the format likely pertains to its security risks from containing sensitive data."
+The warning against using the format likely pertains to its security risks from containing sensitive data._
 >
-> **"However, developers mitigate this by using the format primarily in controlled environments and being cautious with the distribution of HAR files.**
+> ***However, developers mitigate this by using the format primarily in controlled environments and being cautious with the distribution of HAR files.***

-Emphasis on the final comment is mine.
-It's a classic ChatGPT statement, the model makes a broad and highly questionable claim that rests on a naive assumption.
-In this answer, it is the assumption that people generally act responsibly and cautiously while performing tasks of consequence.
+Emphasis on the final comment is mine, which is a classic ChatGPT statement.
+The model makes a broad and highly questionable claim that rests on a naive assumption.
+In this answer, it's the assumption that people generally act responsibly and cautiously while performing tasks of consequence.
 Naturally, the AI's assumption that developers only use HAR files within controlled, safe environments is slightly divorced from reality in light of recent evidence.

 ### How Much is Security Emphasized in Existing Resources?